sysflow-telemetry/sf-deployments/helm/README.md

 affinity: {}
 ```
 Most of the defaults should work in any environment.
 Ensure that the repository locations for both the sfcollector and sfexporter are pointing to the correct location.
 The collector is
 currently set to rotating files in 5 min intervals (or 300 seconds).
-The <code>/mnt/data/</code> is mapped to a tmpfs filesystem, and you can specify its size using the <code>tmpfsSize</code>.
+The `/mnt/data/` is mapped to a tmpfs filesystem, and you can specify its size using the `tmpfsSize`.
 CGroup resource limits can be set on the collector and exporter to limit resource usage.
 These can be adjusted depending on requirements and resources limitations.

-Ensure that the <code>cosBucket</code> is set to the desired S3 bucket location.
-The cosLocation, cosAccessKey and cosSecretKey are each passed in through the installation if you use it.
+Ensure that the `s3Bucket` is set to the desired S3 bucket location.
+The `s3Location`, `s3AccessKey` and `s3SecretKey` and `s3Endpoint` are each passed in through the installation script if you use it.

 ```
-./installExporterChart <cos_region> <cos_access_id> <cos_secret_key>
+./installExporterChart <s3_region> <s3_access_key> <s3_secret_key> <s3_endpoint>
+   <s3_region> value is the region in the S3 compliant object store (e.g., us-south)
+   <s3_access_key> is the access key present in S3 compliant service credentials
+   <s3_secret_key> is the secret key present in S3 compliant service credentials
+   <s3_endpoint> is the address of the S3 compliant object store (e.g., s3.us-south.cloud-object-storage.appdomain.cloud)
 ```

-Note the install script installs the pods into a K8s namespace called <code>security-advisor-insights</code>
+Note the install script installs the pods into a K8s namespace called `sysflow`

 To check that the install worked, run:

 ```
-kubectl get pods -n security-advisor-insights
+kubectl get pods -n sysflow
 ```

 To check the log output of the collector container in a pod:

 ```
-kubectl logs -f -c sfcollector <podname>  -n security-advisor-insights
+kubectl logs -f -c sfcollector <podname>  -n sysflow
 ```

 To check the log output of the exporter container in a pod:

 ```
-kubectl logs -f -c sfexporter <podname>  -n security-advisor-insights
+kubectl logs -f -c sfexporter <podname>  -n sysflow
 ```

 To delete the exporter chart run: